lsucrc/1dssm/README.md

 # 1dssm
+1D Storm Surge Model

-Modeling the storm surge using Dean and Dalrymple method 1992
+This Jupyter Notebook contains the modeling and plotting functions for one dimensional storm surge using the Dean and Dalrymple method (1992)